Sovereign-Labs/sovereign-sdk/module-system/README.md

 For an example of how to instantiate the generated trait as a server bound to a specific port, see the [demo-rollup](../examples/demo-rollup/) package.

-Note that only one impl block per module may be annotated with `rpc_gen`, but that the block may contain as many `rpc_method` annotations as you want.
+**Note that only one impl block per module may be annotated with `rpc_gen`**, but that the block may contain as many `rpc_method` annotations as you want.

+For an end-to-end walkthrough showing how to implement an RPC server using the module system, see [here](./RPC_WALKTHROUGH.md)

 ## Context and Spec: How to Make Your Module System Portable